Tredegar: Filming location

 Just north of Tredegar lies the Trefil region.
 Trefil found new fame in 2005 when it was used as a location for the alien Vogon homeworld in the film of Douglas Adams's book The Hitchhiker's Guide to the Galaxy.

-In 2011 the Trefil Region was once again used as a filming location for a major Hollywood production when parts of a sequel to Clash of the Titans was filmed there.
+In 2011, the Trefil Region was once again used as a filming location for a major Hollywood production when parts of a sequel to Clash of the Titans was filmed there.

+In the Doctor Who universe, Trefil has featured as the Ood home planet and in The Sarah Jane Adventures.

-On 13 May 2008 the car crash scene for short film Cow was filmed on the Tredegar bypass.
+On 13 May 2008, the car crash scene for short film Cow was filmed on the Tredegar bypass.
 'Cow' was produced by Gwent Police and Tredegar Comprehensive School to highlight the dangers of texting while driving.
 The movie was made available online and received widespread attention, featuring on TV news programs, in newspapers and internet forums worldwide.

-On 25 January 2010 the independent movie A Bit of Tom Jones? premiered at Leicester Square, London.
+On 25 January 2010, the independent movie A Bit of Tom Jones? premiered at Leicester Square, London.
 Filmed in and around Tredegar, using local people and professional actors, the film was funded by local businesses.

 The Doctor Who episode The Hungry Earth was filmed in Bedwellty Pits in 2010.